pytorch/multipy/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE)

-# MultiPy (prototype)
+# \[experimental\] MultiPy

 > :warning: **This is project is still a prototype.** Only Linux x86 is supported, and the API may change without warning.

-**THIS PROJECT IS IN PROTOTYPE MODE!
-DO NOT EXPECT THE API TO BE STABLE**

 `MultiPy` (formerly `torch::deploy` and `torch.package`) is a system that allows you to run multi-threaded python code in C++.
 It offers `multipy.package` (formerly `torch.package`) in order to package code into a mostly hermetic format to deliver to `multipy::runtime` (formerly `torch::deploy`) which is a runtime which takes packaged code and runs it using multiple embedded Python interpreters in a C++ process without a shared global interpreter lock (GIL).
 For more information on how `MultiPy` works internally, please see the related [arXiv paper](https://arxiv.org/pdf/2104.00254.pdf).

-## Quickstart
+## Installation
 ### Installing `multipy::runtime`
-[TODO] Create tarball and instructions on how to install
+`libtorch_interpreter.so`  can be installed from our [nightly release](https://github.com/pytorch/multipy/releases/tag/nightly)

-In order to run pytorch models, we need to use libtorch which can be setup using the instructions [here] (https://pytorch.org/cppdocs/installing.html)
+In order to run pytorch models, we need to use libtorch which can be setup using the instructions [here](https://pytorch.org/cppdocs/installing.html)

 ### Installing `multipy.package`
-[TODO] Create pypi distribution and link to it
+We will soon create a pypi distribution to `multipy.package`.
+For now one can use `torch.package` from `pytorch` as the functionality is exactly the same.
+The documentation for `torch.package` can be found [here](https://pytorch.org/docs/stable/package.html).
+Installation instructions for pytorch can be found [here](https://pytorch.org/get-started/locally/).

 ### How to build `multipy::runtime` from source
+Currently we require that [pytorch be built from source](https://pytorch.org/get-started/locally/#mac-from-source) in order to build `multipy.runtime` from source.
+Please refer to that documentation for the requirements needed to build `pytorch` when running `USE_DEPLOY=1 python setup.py develop`.

 ```bash
 # checkout repo